juniorsundarCasual/TGT/vault/volume-3.chapter-168.md

 "He told me," Dora answered innocently before ducking underneath Al's hands and rushing up to the large four-legged creature with a pair of wide wings.

 "Dora!"
-Grace exclaimed, but her voice was cut short when then creature dipped its neck and nudged Dora playfully with its hooked beak.
+Grace exclaimed, but her voice was cut short when the creature dipped its neck and nudged Dora playfully with its hooked beak.
 Dora grasped the creature's golden-brown feathers around its neck and whispered into its ears while giggling intermittently.

 "That's odd," Al commented.
 "He's not really so pleasant around other people.
 Not after I yanked him away from his parents..."